aaps/MCmotions/README.md

 * will use the new 1.9 minecraft map format.

+* fix the info.py since it is still usig the old chunkparser.

+* implement a better uuid to username resolver.

+* getting the recorder proxy to also have a persistent world name/numer to give to every chunk, so we can say what chunk belongs to what world !

+* make a fresh branch for all of this. (something that ask for warm weather)

 #ToDo:
 * more cleaning

 * coloborate/dev some on MCprep to get it to do textures, so i dont have to.

-* update this readme to include all the changes ##
+* update this readme to include all the changes ###

 * lets see if i can implement the fences.

-* implement wheat type blocks #
+* implement wheat type blocks ##

-* implement buttons and lavers
+* implement buttons and leavers #

 * implement the right doors shapes and positions.

-* fix the info.py since it is still usig the old chunkparser. (done)

-* implement a better uuid to username resolver. (done)

-* getting the recorder proxy to also have a persistent world name/numer to give to every chunk, so we can say what chunk belongs to what world ! (done)

-* make a fresh branch for all of this. (something that ask for warm weather)

 2

+have a look at: https://github.com/WARP-LAB/Blender-Network-Render-Additions, lets c if we can make the netrender somewhat better. make it so that the master can be just a server that doesnt include blender perse.

+parhaps make somekingd of p2p thing. (eventualy)

 explain the mctricky role in the steps to run this !